 We stock a range of different nappies here at Mom.
 All of our nappies are either 'All in two' (AI2) or pocket nappies, and some even double as both!
 Learn more about these below.

 The nappies also have different closures - snaps or velcro, and there are benefits to both.
 Snaps often last a little longer, but velcro is very forgiving for getting a good fit.
 Velcro are also the most similar to a disposable nappy, so grandparents and child care centres often find these the easiest to fit, meaning less leaks.

-All of our nappies are convertible & 'one size fits most' to last your babe until they are toddlers.
+Most of our nappies are convertible & 'one size fits most' to last your babe until they are toddlers.
 Each nappy does have a slightly different weight range, so be sure to check on the product listing.
 Some fit down to as small as 2.9kg, and others up to 20kg - giving you incredible longevity out of your purchase!

 Our nappies all have varying features that set them apart from each other, some have inner gussets, some outer gussets, some come with hemp inserts, others with bamboo or bamboo/cotton inserts.
-Check out all of our different types here, and let us know if you have any questions.
+Check out all of our different nappies here, and let us know if you have any questions.